 During subduction, the downgoing plate (slab) progressively dehydrates and releases its fluids into the surrounding mantle wedge.
 Fluids released from the downgoing plate play a key role in subduction processes.
 They serpentinize the cold forearc mantle at shallow depths (< 100 km slab depth).
 Deeper, they trigger hydrous mantle melting beneath the arc volcanoes and sometimes at backarc basin spreading center.
 Thus, the downgoing plate transfers some of its chemical imprint to the lavas.

 Because the slab progressively loses its water and other volatiles during subduction, the composition of the fluids varies with increasing slab depth (i.e., across the arc) and with time.
 My goal is to investigate the temporal and spatial evolution of the subduction outfluxes.
 For this, I examine the composition of melt inclusions hosted by crystals, as they may capture a reliable composition of the fluids.
-I also investigate the nature of the reservoirs (atmosphere, hydrosphere, mantle, crust) of the volatiles and their chemical exchanges.
+I also investigate the nature of the Earth's reservoirs (atmosphere, hydrosphere, mantle, crust) of the volatiles and how they have interacted over time.

 Ribeiro J.M., Stern R.J., Shaw A., Kelley K.A., Martinez F., Ohara Y. (2015) Composition of the slab-derived fluids released beneath the Mariana forearc: evidence for shallow dehydration of the subducting plate.
 Earth and Planetary Science Letters, doi: 10.1016/j.epsl.2015.02.018.